 Fish Tale Brew Pub is staying put, but the brewery is moving, owner says

-In late 2019, Josh Carrigan and his wife, Kate Craig, acquired Fish Brewing Co., including the pub, out of a bankruptcy-like process known as receivership.
+In late 2019, Josh Carrigan and his wife, Kate Craig, acquired Fish Brewing Co., including the Fish Tale Brewpub, out of a bankruptcy-like process known as receivership.

-Nineteen months later, the business has decided to vacate its 36,000-square-foot brewing space, which is across the street from the pub on Jefferson Street in downtown Olympia.
+Nineteen months later, the owners have decided to vacate its 36,000-square-foot brewing space, which is across the street from the pub on Jefferson Street in downtown Olympia.
 The pub is staying put, Carrigan said Monday.

 The brewery has to move by the end of August, he said.